 - Read blogs and articles on “preparedness” and “prepping”

 - Get active – go meet your goals!
+Make it your mission every day to achieve some small step towards the goals you set.

 The world of preparedness/prepping can be an addictive one.
 It can suck you in, mess with your emotions and get you seeing the world in the fragile states that it is in.
 It is always best to approach preparedness within community.
 You should go it alone only if no one else is willing.
 Eventually, they will realize that you were right, even if that is in the midst of a storm.